klepas/fuckyouimaplatypus-site/index.md

 Drone Racing (3/4 Day - Come and Go @ Drone Village)
 : By damion

+Enviro Projection Mapping (Saturday night)
+: By john carolan
+: Environmental projection mapping on trees and other surfaces : Ask me questions =]

 Locks Bypass 102 (1hr)
 : By topy + klepas

 Mouse - hijacking, arduinos and burning my hands - jack (1hr) : By snail
 : Sometimes you just get bored and want to mildly annoy random strangers by shaking their wireless mouse and typing "LOL HACKED!".
 The second part of with this workshop will then help you build your own with an Arduino (or burn your hand with solder, whichever is more fun) before you get bored and have a beer at the Chillout Area.
+: There is one official workshop on mousejack but the toys will be available all day for you to come and play with at the Chillout Area (with a beer)
-: snail is both slimy and slow
+: snail is slimy and slow

 NFC tags, and why you shouldn’t put one in your hand (Whole Day - Come and Go @ Chillout Area) : By Chris “THIS IS A FAKE NAME” Hansen